xissy/node-blog-request/README.md

 # node-blog-request

-This class provides a feature to get a proper html from popular blogs using redirection or frameset.
+A node.js module getting a blog type and proper html from popular blogs using redirection or frameset.

 Currently supports: